-There’s a lot of discussion lately about SEO for voice search and how it’s going to change SEO in many aspects.
-I tend not only to agree but to also suggest that the acoustic nature of voice search will hasten the development of new ways to present your website data specifically targeted to those using voice search devices.
+There has been a lot of discussion in the past few years about SEO voice search and how it has been changing SEO in many ways.
+I tend to agree.
+I also suggest that the acoustic nature of voice search will hasten the development of new ways to present your website data specifically targeted to those using voice search devices.

-Many articles about voice search marketing refer to the necessity of preparing for voice, but few make reference to little more than the importance of long tail keywords and lengthier query structures associated with voice search.
-This, in turn, will mean lengthier content more aptly zeroed in on the voice searcher.
+We’ve seen plenty of online articles about voice search marketing that refer to the necessity of preparing for voice.
+Many reference little more than the importance of long tail keywords and lengthier query structures associated with voice search.
+This also means lengthier content more aptly zeroed in on the voice searcher.

 While these might be part of an advantageous SEO strategy to optimize for voice, it can be very difficult to accurately and effectively annotate for mobile search intent and voice search intent within a single website page.

-In this article, we will explore several voice search considerations for 2017.
+In this article, we will explore several SEO voice search considerations.

 Keyword Text Content vs Voice Content

-Some voice search keyword strategies may work for a while, but voice searchers are looking for more than text content.
+Some SEO voice search strategies may work for a while, but voice searchers are looking for more than just text content.
 They’re looking for voice content.
-And as Amine Bentahar wrote in his Forbes article 2017 Will Be The Year Of Voice Search,
+And as Amine Bentahar wrote in his Forbes article 2017 Will Be The Year Of Voice Search:

 “No longer can you simply target a specific keyword, but content and websites need to be more complex, ready to answer the questions that your users have.”

-The complexity of presenting for voice search is still in its infancy, and research has presented us with some interesting tangents to follow.
-In a paper titled Understanding User Satisfaction with Intelligent Assistants, from March of 2016, Julia Kiseleva et al. studied “how user satisfaction varied with different usage scenarios and what signals can be used for modeling satisfaction in different scenarios.”
+The complexity of SEO voice search is still in its infancy, and research has presented us with some interesting tangents to follow.
+In a paper titled Understanding User Satisfaction with Intelligent Assistants (from March of 2016), Julia Kiseleva et al. studied “how user satisfaction varied with different usage scenarios and what signals can be used for modeling satisfaction in different scenarios.”

 Voice Search Behaviour is Complex